PhillipZeratul/MenuSystemWithZenject/README.md

     }
 }
 ```
 The above code declares a StartMenu and open the GameMenu when start button is clicked.
+And don't forget to create the GameMenu as well, it should derive from Menu<GameMenu>, and you can write your own function behaviours.

 6. All the menus are individual canvases and need to be a prefab, add all the prefabs to GlobalInstaller on the Project Context.